-D2.4.9.3 Curriculum MODULE CODE MODULE CREDIT MODULE NAME MODULE TYPE AVT8XY4 48 ART AND VISUAL THEORY 4 Compulsory and either AHT8XA4 36 ART HISTORY AND THEORY 4A (Sem 1) and Elective AHT8XB4 36 ART HISTORY AND THEORY 4B (Sem 2) Elective or STP8XY4 48 STUDIO PRACTICE 4 and Elective VPP8XY4 24 VISUAL PROFESSIONAL PRACTICE 4 Elective
+MODULE CODE MODULE CREDIT MODULE NAME MODULE TYPE AVT8XY4 48 ART AND VISUAL THEORY 4 Compulsory and either AHT8XA4 36 ART HISTORY AND THEORY 4A (1st Sem) and Elective AHT8XB4 36 ART HISTORY AND THEORY 4B (2 nd Sem) Elective or STP8XY4 48 STUDIO PRACTICE 4 and Elective VPP8XY4 24 VISUAL PROFESSIONAL PRACTICE 4 Elective

-- 1. Minimum duration: One year full-time / two years part-time - Maximum number of modules per year of study: - 2.1 Full-time: One Year module and 2 semester modules (Art History and Theory specialisation) or, - 2.2 Full-time: Three Year modules (Studio Practice specialisation) - 2.3 Part-time: Art History Option: One year module in year one (Art and Visual Theory 4) and two semester modules in year two (Art History and Theory 4A and Art History and Theory 4B) or - 2.4 Part-time: Studio Practice Option: Two Year modules in Year One (Studio Practice 4 and Visual Art Professional Practice 4 only) and, One Year module in Year Two: (Art and Visual Theory 4)
+- a) Minimum duration: One year full-time / two years part-time - b) Maximum number of modules per year of study: - Full-time: One Year module and 2 semester modules (Art History and Theory specialisation) or, - ii.
+Full-time: Three Year modules (Studio Practice specialisation) - iii.
+Part-time: Art History Option: One year module in year one (Art and Visual Theory 4) and two semester modules in year two (Art History and Theory 4A and Art History and Theory 4B) or - iv.
+Part-time: Studio Practice Option: Two Year modules in Year One (Studio Practice 4 and Visual Art Professional Practice 4 only) and, One Year module in Year Two: (Art and Visual Theory 4)